hjorslev/SteamPS/README.md

 #### Authenticating

 The two previous examples do not require authentication to install.
-However, some application might require a Steam account.
+However, some applications might require a Steam account.
 If that is the case, you will need to use the parameter `-Credential` to authenticate:

 ```powershell